timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-01.md

 ## Same Origin URIs

-Publication Servers MUST follow the normative requirements documented in section 3.1 of [@!I-D.ietf-sidrops-rrdp-same-origin].
-In short this means that URIs must all use the same host and redirects are not allowed.
+Publication Servers need to take note of the normative updates to [@!RFC8182] in section 3.1 of [@!I-D.ietf-sidrops-rrdp-same-origin].
+In short this means that all URIs need to use the same host and redirects are not allowed.

 ## Bandwidth and Data Usage